-Located at the southernmost point of Alabama, Gulf Shores and Orange Beach offer 32 miles of sugar-white sand beaches that line the Gulf of Mexico.
+Located at the southernmost point of Alabama, Gulf Shores and Orange Beach offer 32 miles of sugar-white sand beaches that line the Gulf.
 The Gulf is an immense body of water teeming with an assortment of diverse marine life, including mollusks.
 Because of this, shelling has always been an extremely popular activity for both locals and visitors.
 At any given time, you’re likely to find a wide variety of shells while on our beaches.

 What is a Shell?